10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Focus on high-value zones rather than attempting random coverage across the entire site.
 Six strategically positioned cameras covering critical areas outperform twelve cameras placed without threat analysis.

 AI-assisted analytics prioritize human and vehicle motion over weather, shadows, animals, or debris.
-This is one of the most important surveillance capabilities for construction sites because it eliminates alert fatigue that causes teams to ignore notifications.
+This eliminates alert fatigue that causes monitoring teams to ignore notifications and miss genuine threats.

-Analytics learn what normal activity looks like for your specific site: worker arrivals, delivery trucks, regular traffic patterns.
-When activity deviates from baseline expectations, the system flags it for operator review.
+ValleyGuard's AI learns the baseline for your specific site: worker arrivals, delivery trucks, regular traffic patterns near the gate.
+When activity deviates from that baseline, the system flags it for Intervention Specialist review.

 3. Remote Construction Site Monitoring With Live Response